 Take the Offer?

-The above questions can help you assess your situation, but there's no magic formula to arriving at a decision.
-However, I can offer some solid recommendations.
+The above questions can help you assess your situation, but there's no magic formula to arrive at a decision.
+However, I can offer solid recommendations.

 Consider taking the offer when:

 - Family and/or financial circumstances require it, and you see few immediate alternatives.